PhilChodrow/PIC16A/project.md

 1. **Group Contributions Statement.** See above.
 2. **Data import and cleaning.** You'll need to write code to read in your data; separate it into training and test sets; and clean it in various ways.
 Please note that you are required to split **before** you clean.
 This means that you'll need to perform the cleaning operation twice, once on the training and once on the test set.
 Make sure that any repetitive operations are placed in functions and reused -- don't copy and paste code!!
 2. **Exploratory Analysis.** Compute summary statistics and construct visualizations about the relationships between variables.
 Your exploratory analysis should include **at least 3 figures** and **at least 1 displayed table**.
 May include data loading, preparation and cleaning.
 Please note that visualizations related to cross-validation and decision regions are not *exploratory* visualizations and do not count toward this requirement.
 For each figure, you should explain how it illustrates a point which supports your modeling decisions below.
+Even if you ultimately select your features using some method that is unrelated to the figures, your discussion should give your reader an intuitive interpretation about why those features might be helpful or informative.
 All figures and tables should be polished and legible, with clear legends and axis-labels. *2-person groups need include only 2 figures and 1 table.*
 3. **Feature Selection.** Your models must use one qualitative feature (like Island or Sex) and two quantitative features (like Culmen Length or Body Mass).
 You should spend one section in which you perform an analysis to choose these features, and justify your choice.
 Your approach can be based on your exploratory data analysis; automated feature selection; or any other method -- but you must be prepared to *justify* and *write about* your proposal.
 You are permitted to use different combinations of features for each of your three models (below).
 In this case, you should use the Feature Selection section to explain and illustrate your approach for a single model, which you can then repeat (without extensive explanation) for the other two models.
 Please remember that repetitive code should be wrapped in functions.
 5. **Modeling.** Deploy at least three machine learning models and evaluate their performance.
 One of your models must be multinomial logistic regression, and another model must be a decision tree.
 The third model is up to you.
 Possibilities include but are not limited to random forests; support vector machines; nearest-neighbor classifiers; and neural networks.
 Must include, for each of three models:
   - Cross-validation to choose complexity parameters.